ietf-wg-cellar/matroska-specification/codec_specs.md

 ### Initialization

 Each encoding supported for storage in Matroska MUST have a defined Initialization.
 The Initialization MUST describe the storage of data necessary to initialize the decoder, which MUST be stored within the `CodecPrivate Element`.
-When the Initialization is updated within a track then that updated Initialization data MUST be written into the `CodecState Element` of the first `Cluster` to require it.
-If the encoding does not require any form of Initialization then `none` MUST be used to define the Initialization and the `CodecPrivate Element` SHOULD NOT be written and MUST be ignored.
+When the Initialization is updated within a track, then that updated Initialization data MUST be written into the `CodecState Element` of the first `Cluster` to require it.
+If the encoding does not require any form of Initialization, then `none` MUST be used to define the Initialization and the `CodecPrivate Element` SHOULD NOT be written and MUST be ignored.
 Data that is defined Initialization to be stored in the `CodecPrivate Element` is known as `Private Data`.

 ### Codec BlockAdditions